-CITIZENS UNITE AGAINST INDUSTRIAL SLUDGE "SOIL AMENDMENTS": Earlier in September, the Agriculture Department concluded the public comment portion of the ongoing soil amendment rule-making process.
+CITIZENS UNITE AGAINST INDUSTRIAL SLUDGE "SOIL AMENDMENTS: In September, the Agriculture Department concluded the public comment portion of the ongoing soil amendment rule-making process.
 Ten county council Chairmen, along with State Representatives, Association of County Commissioners in Georgia and Georgia Water Coalition submitted comments alongside Savannah, Ogeechee, Altamaha Riverkeepers and affected citizens.
 Each set of comments reflects the negative impacts this industry is having on rural Georgia, and together provide a blueprint for the future.

 September 24, 2022.
 Augusta Chronicle.
 "A Plague of Flies: Citizens seek help with smell and flies from neighbors’ fertilizer applications"